 As cannabis business lawyers, we write about cannabis law topics every day of the year on this blog, but we seldom address pure social issues.
 When it comes to cannabis, however, it is sometimes difficult to separate law and policy.
-This is because the federal prohibition of marijuana in the United States has had a racially disparate impact on non-white individuals, especially black and Latino Americans.
-That should come as no surprise to anyone: It is well documented that former president Richard Nixon wanted to link marijuana use and its negative effects to African Americans and hippies, who he perceived to be his enemies, when he signed the CSA.
+This is because the federal prohibition of marijuana in the U.S. has had a racially disparate impact on non-white individuals, especially black and Latino Americans.
+That should come as no surprise to anyone: It is well documented that former president Richard Nixon wanted to link marijuana use and its negative effects to black people and hippies, who he perceived to be his enemies, when he signed the CSA.

 That was almost 50 years ago, but in a way, not much has changed.
-Although the Trump Administration has instated policies that make it more difficult to track drug arrests, publicly available FBI data reveals that 1,572,579 marijuana-related arrests occurred in 2016, comprising 42% of all reported U.S. drug arrests.
-This is 10,000 more marijuana arrests than were made in 2015.
+Although the Trump administration has instated policies that make it more difficult to track drug arrests, publicly available FBI data reveals that 659,700 marijuana-related arrests occurred in 2017, comprising 40.4% of all reported U.S. drug arrests.
+This is nearly 12,000 more marijuana arrests than were made in 2016 (which, in turn, saw an increase from 2015).
 Thus, marijuana arrests are increasing, even as more states legalize possession and sale of the plant.
 It is profoundly regrettable that non-white individuals are arrested for marijuana crimes on a grossly disproportionate basis to whites, today and historically, despite lower levels of consumption overall.
-Most arrests are made for simple possession of small amounts of pot, and are made at the state and local level.
+Most arrests are made for simple possession of small amounts of weed, and are made at the state and local level.

-- reversing a DOJ policy to combat draconian federal sentences for drug-related convictions (which affect blacks and Latinos disproportionately);
+- Support of draconian federal sentences for drug-related convictions (which affect blacks and Latinos disproportionately);

-- reversing a DOJ policy phasing out federal private prisons (which impound blacks and Latinos disproportionately);
+- Support of federal private prisons (which impound blacks and Latinos disproportionately);

-- reinstating the police tool of asset forfeiture, a legally problematic procedure which allows law enforcement to seize property of individuals who have been suspected of, but not charged with, crimes (in violation of everyone’s civil rights, but to affect blacks and Latinos disproportionately);
+- Support of the police tool of asset forfeiture, a legally problematic procedure which allows law enforcement to seize property of individuals who have been suspected of, but not charged with, crimes (in violation of everyone’s civil rights, but to affect blacks and Latinos disproportionately); and

-- ripping up the Cole Memo, which gave some cover to marijuana businesses.
+- Rescission of the Cole Memo, which gave some cover to marijuana businesses.

-- support organizations across the political spectrum, from the American Civil Liberties Union (ACLU) to Republicans Against Marijuana Prohibition (RAMP), with respect to their efforts to end federal prohibition;
+- support organizations across the political spectrum, from the American Civil Liberties Union to Republicans Against Marijuana Prohibition with respect to their efforts to end federal prohibition; and

-- support trade groups like the Minority Cannabis Business Association, which promote diversity in the cannabis industry; and
+- support trade groups like the Minority Cannabis Business Association, which promote diversity in the cannabis industry.

 Dr. King died 50 years ago, but his legacy continues to resonate and expand.
 On this day honoring one of our greatest leaders, it is important to remember all of the reasons we strive to put an end to prohibition, including the most important ones.